In this tutorial, we will show you how to convert a string into an integer using PHP.

 Using the intval function.

-You can also use the inbuilt PHP function intval, which will return the integer value of a variable:
+You can also use the built-in PHP function intval, which returns a variable’s integer value:

 //Our string variable. $num = "2"; //Use the intval function to convert it $num = intval($num); //var_dump it out to the page var_dump($num);

-The PHP above will output the exact same result as the code in the first “type casting” example.
+The snippet above will print out the exact same result as the code in the first “type casting” example.

-If you need to convert your string into a number that retains its decimal places, then you can check out my guide on parsing a string as a float value.
+If you need to convert your string into a number that retains its decimal places, then you can check out our guide on parsing a string as a float value.

 Do I really need to convert my PHP strings into integers?